-The largest of the Greek islands (yet it could fit into Tasmania 8+ times), Crete has a history dating back more than 9,000 years.
+The largest of the Greek islands (yet it could fit into Tasmania eight times over), Crete has a history dating back more than 9,000 years.
 It’s an island that needs time to explore, thanks to its diverse landscapes — snow-capped mountains, pristine beaches, fertile plateaus, wild and untameable gorges, and inaccessible coves.

 Agios Nikolaos is a perfect base for easy day trips to explore the myriad of mountain and fishing villages around Mirabello Bay.
 Hotel Du Lac is ideally located in the heart of town with views of Lake Voulismeni.
 Make a bee line for Du Lac Café right next door for the very best there is to offer in coffee, light snacks and cocktails.